anisharaja/anisharaja.github.io/_projects/1_Final Project.md

 <!-- these are written in a combo of html and liquid -->

+---
 ## Links
-The links for the data and jupyter notebooks are under the visualization they correspond to.
+The links for the original source of the data, the csv file I was working with, and the jupyter notebooks are under the visualization they correspond to.